s4ndm4ndev/petheartweb/content/_index.md

 -   Caring, professional staff dedicated to animal welfare
 -   Convenient location with flexible appointment scheduling

 Your pet's health and happiness are our top priorities.
-Contact us today to schedule an appointment and experience the Pet Heart difference.
+Contact us today to schedule an appointment and experience the Pet Heart Animal Clinic difference.